smetj/wishbone/docs/bootstrap/bootstrap_files/index.rst

+:tocdepth: 1
 ===============
 Bootstrap Files
 ===============

+.. _bootstrapfiles:

-Bootstrap files are YAML formatted configuration files used to start a Wishbone server on command line.
+  *Bootstrap files are YAML formatted configuration files describing the modules to initialize and how they are connected used to start a   Wishbone server on command line.*

 A bootstrap file contains the configuration of all the lookup functions and modules to initialize and how they are connected to each other.